 Learning outside the classroom will allow you to explore careers, to improve skills and provide work experience sought by employers.
-To that end, the department offers internships, participation at military academy conferences, research apprenticeships and senior thesis.

 Students who intern during their undergraduate years are better prepared for job interviews, have references from the business world, have explored possible careers, and are more competitive when applying for jobs.
 We encourage students to enhance their academic career by interning during the academic year or during the summer.